tanyanaheta/capstone-mmkg/README.md

 # Multimodal Graph Induction: Project Respository

 This is the project repository for Team A within the NYU-Zillow Capstone collaboration.
 The code in this repository was produced by Adi Srikanth, Andre Chen, David Roth, and Tanya Naheta.
-The code is built on proprietary information provided by Zillow Group.
+This project was originally built on proprietary information provided by Zillow Group.
+As such, all data from Zillow has been omitted from this public repository, and we provide results on a similarly formatted open-source multimodal dataset ([MSCOCO](https://cocodataset.org/#download)) instead.

-This project was sanctioned and facilitated by the NYU Center for Data Science.
+This project was sanctioned and facilitated by the NYU Center for Data Science with mentorship from the Zillow Applied Science team.

+# Executive Summary

+This project applied GraphSAGE, an inductive graph neural network, to multimodal representation learning using real estate listing data from Zillow.
+We constructed a multi-modal knowledge graph (MMKG) with CLIP-initialized image and text embeddings, and trained a two-layer GraphSAGE model with mean aggregation and contrastive loss.
+To simulate inference on unseen data, we tested three node reconnection strategies.
+Link prediction tasks on MS-COCO and Zillow datasets evaluated performance.
+Results showed improved recall and embedding quality on human-labeled data, highlighting the potential of GNNs for multimodal search, keyword attribution, and recommendation systems in production settings.

 # Setup and Environment Overview